 Downtown and the East Side

-Okay, if you want to avoid campus altogether, but still enjoy the small town feeling of Chico proper, consider looking for apartments in the downtown area, as well as to the east.
-The downtown has several different sizes of apartments and houses available, frequently in historic buildings at a highly affordable rate, generally between $750-900.
+If you want to enjoy the small town feeling of Chico proper, consider looking for apartments in the downtown area, as well as to the east.
+The downtown has several different sizes of apartments and houses available.

-The farther east you go from downtown, the quieter the streets get.
-Bidwell Park and the Mansion District are located on the east side, so the houses here will be nicer and situated on tree-lined streets.
-This will be great for older, more established families relocating to Chico.
-Houses and apartments on the east side can be quite costly, generally ranging from $1600-1850.
+Bidwell Park and the Mansion District are located on the east side, so the houses here will be situated on tree-lined streets.

 Barber and Chapmantown